-Heat Wave).
+(see The Heat Wave).
 Add President Trump and the Covid-19 pandemic and by July 2022 I was exhausted.
-No more books on climate change, I decided.
+No more save-the-world books, I decided.
 I'm an author, however.
-It's who I am.
 After Gen's death, I realized I needed new writing project - which is where Scandinavia came in.